rkass/zcash/doc/running.md

 - Clears out the data directory
 - Launches Zcash as a background process

-## Running zcashd: As Part of a 5 Node Local Setup
+## Running zcashd: A 5 Node Local Setup

 This section contains directions for spinning up five zcashd processes which each validate a local blockchain.
 Each of these processes are meant to communicate with a zapavm plugin launched via ava-sim.